I remember when I first read about calorie cycling. It was in an issue of muscle and fitness magazine.

-However, if trying to maximise muscle growth without the worry of fat-gain (due to you not being too bothered about it right now, or the fact that you're ectomorph genes stop you from gaining it, quickly) then there isn't any significant benefit to it vs eating the same amount each day.
+If trying to maximise muscle growth without the worry of fat-gain (due to you not being too bothered about it right now, or the fact that your ectomorph genes stop you from gaining it, quickly) then there isn't any significant benefit to it vs eating the same amount each day.
 It may limit your potential due to the fact that you're limiting your carb intake, which is essential for maximum muscle growth.

 One study showed that a diet lower in carbs impairs post-workout cell signalling related to muscle growth (study) however, cycling for a bulking diet is never done with low-carb days (as we'll get into soon).